adrianpuiu/kandinsky/README.md

 small Gradio web user interface used for generating images

 put the app.py into the Kandinsky main root directory
-modfify the line number 17  and edit the path where the model is saved
+modify the line number 17  and edit the path where the model is saved

     cache_dir='/media/agp/d58e0f56-1cd5-45af-938c-27e43b4fc343/kandinsky/tmp',